FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/make_rst/basic_rst_content/basic_rst_content.rst

   phrase that is expected to follow.

-   * One way to avoid this is using a "forced whitespace character", or "\ " without the quotes (you can tell rST to "force" a character by preceeding the character with a backslash (\\).
+   * One way to avoid this is using a "forced whitespace character", or "\ " without the quotes (you can tell rST to "force" a character by preceding the character with a backslash (\\).
 For example, we can have Bold and Italics right next to each other without requiring spaces by "injecting" the forced whitespace character that will remain unseen - \*\*Alien\*\*\\